Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: EV Routing under Time-Variant Electricity Prices

 We assume a commercial EV fleet consisting of $K$ homogeneous EVs, each with a load capacity $Q$ and a battery capacity $C$.
 The time required to fully recharge the battery from $0$ is defined as $B=\alpha C$.
 At the beginning of the planning horizon, all the EVs are at the depot (node $0$) with a full battery.
 All EVs should return to the depot (node $N+S+1$) before the end of the planning horizon.
 During each visit to a station or to the depot, an EV can either pay to charge its battery or make profits by injecting energy back to the grid from its battery.
 The charging cost and discharging reward vary according to the time period (time-of-use energy pricing).
 We assume that EVs are allowed to perform either charging or discharging during their station visits, but are not allowed to perform both during the same time period.

-The planning horizon is formed of $|T|$ consecutive discrete periods, each of length $\delta$.
-Each time period $t$ is associated with a charging cost $P_{re}^{t}$ and a discharging reward $P_{dis}^{t}$.
+The planning horizon is formed of $|T|$ consecutive discrete periods, each of length $\delta$. {Each time period $t$ refers to a time interval $[\delta(t-1), \ \delta t)$ and is associated with a buying (from the grid) energy price $p^t_b$ and a selling (to the grid) energy price $p^t_s$.
 We assume that if an EV is to charge or discharge during a time period, then it has to do so for the full time period.
-EVs are recharged back to full battery capacity during the night using the lower energy price $P_{night}$.
+Due to the constant linear charging/discharging assumption, a fixed amount of energy $\frac{\delta}{B}C$ would be charged/discharged during each period, we therefore can calculate a charging cost $P_{re}^t = \frac{\delta}{B}C p_b^t$ and a discharging reward $P_{dis}^t = \frac{\delta}{B} Cp_s^t$ for each period.} EVs are recharged back to full battery capacity during the night using at a lower energy price $p_{night}$.
+For the ease of presentation, we define $P_{night} = \frac{p_{night}}{\alpha}$ as the cost of charging per unit of time during the night.
 The notations are summarized in Table \ref{NotationTable}.

-The problem formulation that is proposed next optimizes the routes of the $K$ vehicles by minimizing the net electricity cost given that all customer demands are satisfied.
+The problem formulation that is proposed next jointly optimizes the routes and charging/discharging schedule of the $K$ vehicles by minimizing the net electricity cost given that all customer demands are satisfied.